section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 ### Step 5
 From the above results, the host has many vulnerabilities.

-For instance, click the *Bind Shell Backdoor Detection vulnerability*.
-You will find the description and solution on how to fix this vulnerability.
+When you click the *Bind Shell Backdoor Detection vulnerability*, you will find the description and solution on how to fix this vulnerability.

 ![Bind Shell Vuln](/engineering-education/getting-started-with-nessus-scanner/vuln.png)